Adult Nurse Practitioner (ANP) Salary

 Popular Skills for Adult Nurse Practitioner (ANP)

-Adult Nurse Practitioners seem to require a rather large skill set.
-Most notably, skills in Gastroenterology, Orthopedics, Pain Management, and Acute Care are correlated to pay that is above average, with boosts in pay of 7 percent.
+Survey takers working as Adult Nurse Practitioners report using a large range of professional skills.
+Most notably, skills in Oncology, Pain Management, Orthopedics, and Acute Care are correlated to pay that is above average.
 At the other end of the pay range are skills like Urology, Surgery, and Endocrinology.
 Most people experienced in Geriatrics also know Acute Care and Oncology.
 Skill sets containing Palliative Care also tend to include Oncology and Acute Care.

 Pay by Experience Level for Adult Nurse Practitioner (ANP)